brakdag/dolarargentina/README.md

 |Santander Rio'|"santanderrio"|
 |Banco Provincia |"provincia"|

-# test
+# Test
-Test are using mocha, you need installed mocha in your system.
+Test unitaries are using mocha, you need installed mocha in your system.
-The test includen check of all sources of information from others webs.
+The test includen check of all sources of information from others webs. the test are in the folder ./tests/test.js
 ```bash
 npm i mocha -g
 npm test